carpentries/instructor-training/episodes/14-live.md

 > ## Practice Teaching
 >
-> Teach 3 minutes of your chosen lesson episode using participatory live coding to one or two
+> Teach 3 minutes of your chosen lesson episode using live coding to one or two
 > fellow trainees, then swap and watch while the other person(s) live codes for
 > you.
+(For this exercise, your peers will not "code-along", but will instead observe and give feedback.)
 >
 > Explain in advance to your fellow trainee(s) what you will be teaching
 > and what the learners you teach it to are expected to be familiar with.
 >
-> **Don't record the participatory live coding sessions.** Give each other feedback
+> **Don't record this exercise.** Give each other feedback
 > using the 2x2 rubric we discussed previously and enter the feedback
 > you received in the Etherpad.
 >